How Much Do Foundations Cost?

 Cost Affecting Factors of Laying Foundations

-As with all construction projects, there are various factors that can affect the overall cost you can expect to pay:
+As with all construction projects, there are various factors that can affect the overall cost you can expect to pay when laying foundations:

 Depending on what you are building above the foundations will likely dictate the most suitable foundation type and therefore the cost.